faosorios/heavy/README.md

 * Provide basic functionality for modeling using scale mixtures of normal distributions in R, via a package.
 * Calculations associated with parameter estimation are performed by calling routines in C and Fortran.
-* Estimation in linear regression, linear mixed effects models, multivariate regression and penalized splines using the EM algorithm.
+* Estimation in linear regression, linear mixed effects models, Grubbs' model, multivariate regression and penalized splines using the EM algorithm.
 * Estimation of location and Scatter using multivariate heavy-tailed distributions.
 * Implemented families: normal, Cauchy, Student-t, slash and contaminated normal.
 * Estimation of the shape parameters for Student-t and slash distributions.